LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 ### Overview

-Intent Builder includes an advanced Model Tester that’s available in domains where you train model versions, i.e., in domains  that use LivePerson NLU v2 or a 3rd-party NLU engine.
+Intent Builder includes an advanced Intent Tester that's designed to:

-The Model Tester provides broad testing coverage for the domain and helps you to determine if the model is improving or regressing from one version to the next.
-The general workflow is this:
+* Provide broad testing coverage for the domain
+* Help you determine if the domain/model is improving or regressing from one version to the next

+The general workflow for using the Intent Tester is this:

 1. Define a set of utterances (test phrases) to test against the intents in the domain.
-2. Run the test against a specific model version, and evaluate the report.
+2. Run the test, and evaluate the report.
-3. Improve the domain and retrain, and/or improve the test set.
+3. Improve the domain (and retrain if applicable), and/or improve the test set.
-4. Re-run the test against a different model version, and evaluate the report.
+4. Re-run the test, and evaluate the report.
-5. Compare reports to determine if the model is improving or regressing.
+5. Compare reports to determine if the domain/model is improving or regressing.

 You can download test reports and comparison reports.